 Tip #4: Know Aroma, Body & Color

 One of the best ways to understand wine is to taste it and become familiar with the aromatics, light to full body, and color variations.
-It will start to give you a better sense of what a typical Cab or Pinot tastes, looks and smells like.
+It will start to give you a better sense of what a typical Cabernet or Pinot Noir tastes, looks and smells like.

 I was at a high brow tasting event for Chicago Union League members.
 We participated in a tasting session where they asked us to identify which wine was a Sauvignon Blanc and which was a Chardonnay.
 These 2 wines are very distinct to me, but many in the room did not get it right.
 I was so surprised because I assumed the attendees had way more knowledge about wine than I did at the time.
 Simply understanding the key characteristics of each wine will point you right to which type you are drinking without ever seeing the bottle.